josh-axy/S3C/README.md

 [Status update]
-I have moved to Windows 11 and have been running the script every day as a result.
+I have moved to Windows 11 and have been running the script every day in it as a result.
 The script still functions normally under the new OS.